Healthcare Information and Solutions for Expats in Ireland

 Emergency Medical Care in Ireland

 In the Irish health system, both private and public hospitals have Accident and Emergency departments to deal with serious emergencies.
-To get an ambulance in an emergency, expats can dial 999 or 112.
+In case of a medical emergency, dial 112 (EU universal emergency number).
+999 is also applicable within Ireland; however, 112 is the recommended single EU emergency number.
+See gov.ie advisory for more information.
 Patients who do not have a Medical Card or have not been referred by a GP may be charged for A&E services.

 Best Private International Medical Insurance for Expats in Ireland